faster-cpython/ideas/3.13/redundancy_eliminator.md

 Each `_Py_UOpsSymType` captures all the information associated with a variable at any point in the lattice.
-For example, it contains type information stored as a bitmask, and constant values.
+For example, it contains type information stored as `PyTypeObject *`, and constant values.

 For more information regarding lattices in compiler theory, Page 27 onwards of this presentation provides a gentle introduction